-The peak tourist season, seen by most as the best time to visit Cuba, runs roughly from mid-December to mid-March, and all of July and August.
+The peak tourist season runs roughly from mid-December to mid-March, and all of July and August.
 Prices are highest and crowds thickest in high summer, when the holiday season for Cubans gets underway.
 As much of the atmosphere of the smaller resorts is generated by tourists, Cuban and foreign, out of season they can seem somewhat dull – although you’ll benefit from lower prices.
 The cities, particularly Havana and Santiago, are always buzzing and offer good value for money throughout the year.
 Compared to the all-out celebrations in other countries, Christmas is a low-key affair in Cuba, with the emphasis on private family celebration.
 New Year’s Eve, also the eve of the anniversary of the Revolution, is much more fervently celebrated.
 For festivals, July and August are the best times to be in Havana and Santiago, while the capital is also enlivened in November by the Latin American International Film Festival.